Calumet River

-The Calumet River is a system of industrialized rivers and canals in the region between the south side of Chicago, Illinois, and the city of Gary, Indiana.
-Historically, the Little Calumet River and the Grand Calumet River were one, the former flowing west from Indiana into Illinois, then turning back east to its mouth at Lake Michigan at Marquette Park in Gary.
-Now the system is part of the Chicago Area Waterway System and through the use of locks flows away from Lake Michigan to the Cal-Sag Channel.
+The Calumet River is a system of rivers and canals in the region between the south side of Chicago, Illinois, and the city of Gary, Indiana.
+Currently, the system is part of the Chicago Area Waterway System.

+Historically, the Little Calumet River flowed in a broad westward arc roughly parallel to the Lake Michigan shore, then turned back east and became the Grand Calumet River, which emptied into Lake Michigan at Marquette Park in Gary.
+The Calumet River was a separate short stream draining Lake Calumet to Lake Michigan.

+In modern times, different parts of the watershed now drain into Lake Michigan via the Indiana Harbor and Ship Canal and Burns Ditch, and into the Mississippi River watershed via the Cal-Sag Channel.
+The "main" Calumet River now connects to the junction of the Little and Grand Calumet Rivers, but flow is heavily restricted by the T.J.
+O'Brien Lock and Dam.

 Background

 The name "Calumet" is from the French colonial name for a particular type of Native American ceremonial pipe that served as a universal sign of peace among the Illiniwek, and which was presented to Pere Marquette in 1673.

 Before human alteration, water flowed westward from LaPorte County, Indiana, along the Little Calumet River, made a hairpin turn at Blue Island, and flowed east along the Grand Calumet into Lake Michigan at the Miller Beach community of Gary, Indiana.
 The area is extremely flat and the course and even the direction of the river system has changed repeatedly.
 The low gradient gives the river only a very small current.

 Industrial development in the Calumet River area began around the 1870s, and by 1890 the western reach of the Grand Calumet River was heavily polluted with the waste of steel mills, foundries, a meat packing plant, and glue and cornstarch factories.
 Industry continued to spread along the eastern reach of the river between 1890 and 1910, with similar results.
 These decades of unrestricted pollution have left the river sediments highly contaminated to this day.

 In September 2008, areas of Lake and Porter County, Indiana, were declared national disaster areas.
 The Little Calumet River breached its levee and flooded portions of the towns of Munster and Highland, Indiana.
 In September 2019, Luxembourg-based ArcelorMittal notified Indiana officials of a toxic spill from its Burns Harbor steel mill had spilled into a branch of the Little Calumet River, resulting in short-term closures of three Lake Michigan beaches.